fabienconus/zerouser/zerotouch_zerouser_deployment.md

 Using all this, I was able to create my zero-touch, zero-user deployment.
 This is how it works :

-At enrollment, I run a script that creates a LaunchAgent in /Library/LaunchAgent responsible for triggering the DEPNotify starter script.
+After the enrollment, I run a script that creates a LaunchAgent in `/Library/LaunchAgent` responsible for triggering the DEPNotify starter script.
 In order for this LaunchAgent to load, I use the `launchctl load -S LoginWindow` command.
 Here is what it looks like :

 	#!/bin/sh